sevenon/sevenon.github.io/bminus/language-syntax.md

 String literals
 ---------------

-A string literal is only allowed in function calls as a parameter.
+String literals are only allowed in function calls as a parameter.
 Each character in the string is one char (32 bit) wide.

 ```c
 say("Hello\n");